pocketgems/dynamodb/docs/dynamodb.md

 }
 ```

-Then we can create a new item (effectively a row in the database):
+Then we can create a new row:
 ```javascript
 const id = uuidv4()
 tx.create(Order, { id, product: 'coffee', quantity: 1 })